-Ambassador Stephen A. Seche is the Executive Vice President at the Arab Gulf States Institute in Washington.
-Prior to his current position, Ambassador Seche served as a senior analyst in the Washington, DC office of Dentons US LLP, an international law practice with an extensive network of ties to the Middle East.
+Ambassador Stephen A. Seche is the Former Executive Vice President at the Arab Gulf States Institute in Washington.
+Prior to his former position, Ambassador Seche served as a senior analyst in the Washington, DC office of Dentons US LLP, an international law practice with an extensive network of ties to the Middle East.

 From August 2011 until May 2013, Ambassador Seche served as Deputy Assistant Secretary in the Bureau of Near Eastern Affairs at the Department of State, with responsibility for U.S. relations with the states of the Arabian Peninsula.

 He served as the U.S. Ambassador to Yemen from August 2007 until August 2010.